 Most freshwater and saltwater fish are comfortable at the water temperature variation from 72 to 80 degrees Fahrenheit.
-So, it is essential to maintain your aquarium water temperature within a specific range, and you cannot do it without an aquarium heater.
+So, it is essential to maintain your aquarium water temperature within a specific range.
+You cannot do it without an aquarium heater.

-Most vendors do not include a heater with the aquarium kit box, so the heater is an additional but must needed accessory.
+Most vendors do not include a heater with the aquarium kit box, so the heater is an additional but must-needed accessory.
 You have to buy a heater for the aquarium, and you have to choose the right one.
-Hygger Titanium Aquarium Heaters can be the perfect match as they are vastly compatible with aquariums of any brand.
+Hygger Titanium Aquarium Heaters can be the perfect match as they are vastly compatible with any aquarium.

-The right size indicates the proper capacity of the aquarium heater to raise the water temperature to the setpoint.
-The desired capacity depends mainly on three factors, the room temperature, tank size, and the ideal temperature setpoint for your fish.
+The right size indicates the aquarium heater’s proper capacity to raise the water temperature to the setpoint.
+The desired capacity depends mainly on three factors, room temperature, tank size, and the ideal temperature setpoint for your fish.

 As a rule of thumb, you can do simple math to identify what capacity you need.
 Multiply the gallon number of the tank with the desired temperature rise (in degrees Fahrenheit).
 Take the result as your heater’s watt.